 However, if the company paying dividends into a Belgian bank account was incorporated in another country, the Belgian bank must automatically withhold the investment income tax rate of 30% but an additional withholding tax set by the source country will also be applied.
 Belgium has a double taxation treaty with most countries in the world, leading to a reduced withholding tax from the source country.

 The United States, for example, usually charges a 30% withholding tax on dividends on top of the 30% Belgian withholding tax but after invoking the double taxation treaty, the US withholding tax decreases to 15% while the Belgian tax is retained at 30%.
 Even with a double taxation treaty, these types of investors are still left with a lower net dividend.
 Check this helpful list from the Belgian finance ministry to see if a double taxation treaty is relevant to your situation.

 “This matter with double taxation has already been to the European Court of Justice but unfortunately, there is no way to avoid it,” Jaeken says.

 To encourage people to invest rather than to save, a new partial withholding tax exemption on dividends has been introduced.
 The withholding tax exemption will apply to a threshold up to €640 dividend distribution from 1 January 2018 and has to be claimed via the personal income tax declaration.

 Capital gains tax in Belgium

-Capital gains are realised once an investor receives a profit by selling his/her capital asset – which can include stocks, shares and investment properties – for a price higher than the original purchase price.
-Capital gains earned from an individual’s personal shares are tax exempt in Belgium, at least for now.
+Capital gains are realized once an investor receives a profit by selling their capital asset – which can include stocks, shares, and investment properties – for a price higher than the original purchase price.
+The gains earned from an individual’s personal shares are tax exempt in Belgium, at least for now.

 A different rule for capital gains tax in Belgium applies if the investment is done in an investment fund: a 30% withholding tax will be due on the interest-bearing part of the capital gain if more than 10% of the assets in the fund are invested in interest bearing instruments.